-While structurally flexible projects require flexible project plans, allowing the possibility of project restructuring and/or task reprioritization according to the customer's requirements, most project-planning methods assume a fixed (Franco-Duran and Garza, 2019) logic plan or a limited number of scheduling alternatives (Creemers et al., 2015; Servranckx and Vanhoucke, 2019; Čapek et al., 2012; Kellenbrink and Helber, 2015; Tao and Dong, 2018; Hauder et al., 2020).
-In addition, a few matrix-based methods are available for scheduling structurally flexible projects (Kosztyán, 2015; Kosztyán and Szalkai, 2020); among these, some task realizations and dependency occurrences are treated as variables during the planning phase.
+While structurally flexible projects require flexible project plans, allowing the possibility of project restructuring and/or task reprioritization according to the customer's requirements, most project-planning methods assume a fixed (Franco-Duran & Garza, 2019) logic plan or a limited number of scheduling alternatives (Čapek et al., 2012; Creemers et al., 2015; Hauder et al., 2020; Kellenbrink & Helber, 2015; Servranckx & Vanhoucke, 2019; Tao & Dong, 2018).
+In addition, a few matrix-based methods are available for scheduling structurally flexible projects (Kosztyán, 2015; Kosztyán & Szalkai, 2020); among these, some task realizations and dependency occurrences are treated as variables during the planning phase.

-In flexible, such as in agile and extreme, project management, the entire project is usually split into smaller parts, called iterations or sprints in the SCRUM, KANBAN, or SCRUMBAN methodology (Wysocki, 2019).
+In flexible, such as in agile and extreme project management, the entire project is usually split into smaller parts, called iterations or sprints in the SCRUM, KANBAN, or SCRUMBAN methodology (Wysocki, 2019).
 These iterations usually take 2-6 weeks.
-However, every iteration should be closed with a business value, called minimal viable production (MVP).
+However, every iteration should be closed with a business value, called the minimum viable product (MVP).
 Therefore, an iteration can be considered a mini-project.
-Based on the customer's requirements tasks have to be prioritized.
+Based on the customer's requirements, tasks must be prioritized.
 In addition, most tasks can be parallelized (see Fig. 1).